 To view a page or widget's available events, select it and click New Interaction in the Interactions pane.
 Then, select an event in the list to configure an interaction under it.
-(You can view the full list of available page and widget events lower down on this page.)
+(You can view the full list of available page and widget events here.)

 To delete an event and all of its cases and actions, select it in the Interactions pane and press DELETE.

 Cases are ordered lists of actions that occur in the web browser in response to a page or widget event firing.
 A case is automatically added to an event when you assign one or more actions to it, though the first case's name is hidden by default.
 Hover your cursor over the event's name and click Enable Cases to the right to see the first case's name.

 If needed, you can add additional cases to an event by clicking the Add Case icon to the right of the event's name.
 When the event fires in the web browser, you can choose which of its cases to execute in the menu that appears.
 Alternatively, you can set up conditional logic to make this determination automatically based on certain criteria.